codama-idl/codama/packages/visitors/README.md

 ### `setAccountDiscriminatorFromFieldVisitor`

-This visitor helps to set account discriminator based on a field in the account data and the value it should take.
+This visitor helps set account discriminators based on a field in the account data and the value it should take.
 This is typically used on the very first field of the account data which usually refers to a discriminator value that helps distinguish between multiple accounts in a program.

 ```ts
 kinobi.update(